-In the introduction, it became clear that certain disorders cause a higher chance of dropout such as anxiety disorders (Bisson, 2017) and MDE (D'Hulst et al., 2021) significant negative impact of ISUD was observed across the three analyses, even after correcting for background information.
+Significant negative impact of ISUD was observed across the three analyses, even after correcting for background information.
 Moreover, it was found that the socio-economic status of the students (reflected in the education level of the mother) and whether the student was a first-generation student or not, were significant across all analyses.
-From our results we can conclude that the higher education level of the mother and not being a first-generation student lead to better performance and lower dropout odds.
-Also the older the students the more likely to drop out.
+From our results we can conclude that the higher education level of the mother and not being a first-generation student lead to better performance and lower drop-out odds.
+In addition, the older the students the more likely to drop-out.
 Non-generation students belong often to the older population of students and many of them might have paid-work which has a negative impact on study performance (Salamonson et al., 2012).
 A possible explanation for the importance of the mother's level of education can be sought in parenting.
 Since in many cases the mother is more involved and present in the child's younger years (Mercy & Steelman, 1982).
 Therefore, if the mother is more educated, she would be more capable of guiding children in doing homework or possibly stimulating them in other intellectual activities such as puzzles or reading.

-Also gender has an influence, more specifically females had significantly better AYP and CSE as compared to male students.
+Gender has an influence, more specifically females had significantly better AYP and CSE as compared to male students.
 This finding is also supported in other studies showing that women in general have higher academic achievement than men (Dehon & Ortis, 2008).
 One possible explanation is that men take longer to mature and females are more likely to spend more time studying (Francis, 2007).